 • Freezing: Allow the cake to cool completely, then wrap in two layers of plastic wrap and a layer of aluminum foil.
 Freeze for up to 3 months.
 Thaw at room temperature overnight before serving.

-A slice of apple cake on a speckled plate with pieces of a fork and apple in the background.
+A slice of French apple cake on a white speckled plate.

 More Apple Cake Recipes: